kishanpatel789/kp_data_dev_site/content/posts/005_BigQueryFlavorOfSQL.md

 | Ron       | Weasley  |        -140 |
 ```

+Behind the scenes, `UNNEST` expands the array into as many rows as there are elemnts within the array; when used in the `FROM` clause, the function performs a correlated cross join with the original row the array is associated with.
+This sounds more complicated than it really is.

 But wait... there's more.
 A single column of a single row can have multiple values of different types.
 STRUCT types create a "row-within-a-row" effect.
-(Not to different from a dream-within-a-dream from Inception.)
+(Not too different from a dream-within-a-dream from Inception.)

 STRUCT and ARRAY column types This is new for me.
 I'm used to plain 'ole tables, the ones that have columns and rows and only one value per each intersection of column and role.
 BigQuery is different.
 It features the ability to embed arrays within a single column of a single row.
 The values of each element of the array must be the same.
 In addition, BigQuery has nested column types.
 Think row within a row.
 These two features introduce a host of new SQL functions for data manipulation.